Yash35145/Console-based-expense-tracker/README.md

 This project is licensed under the [GNU General Public License](LICENSE).

 ## Acknowledgments
-- This project was inspired by the project topics provided in 4 Week Internship in Core Java with upskill campus (https://upskillcampus.com).
+- This project was inspired by the project topics provided under 4 week internship in core java with Upskill Campus (https://upskillcampus.com).
 - Special thanks to the contributors for their valuable feedback and suggestions.

 ## Contact